Let’s get you startedSign in or create an account to view your personalized quotes.

 $20 down car insurance FAQs

-Yes, it’s normal to pay a down payment for your car insurance.
+• Yes.
+It’s normal to pay a down payment for your car insurance.
 It’s typically equal to the first month’s premium.
 Some insurers or agents may refer to it as a “deposit,” but it really means the same thing as a down payment or up-front money.
 You must pay it for the insurer to issue you coverage.

-You’ll need to carry at least your state’s required minimum liability coverages.
+• You’ll need to carry at least your state’s required minimum liability coverage.
 Whether you need any additional coverage depends on how you drive.
 Consider how frequently and how far you drive, who you drive with, and when you drive when selecting your coverages and amounts.
 If you’re unsure how much you need, talk to an insurance agent.

 Sources

 1. International Risk Management Institute.
 "Binder."
-Accessed April 28, 2023

 Bob Phillips